 A Rebel Is Born

 As far back as I can remember, I have always been the person to do everything different from everyone else.
 Yes, this drove my parents crazy and got me into trouble at school for not just doing what I was told to do, even if I could see a better way or another way that made more sense.
 I’m sure many of you reading this can relate to what I’m saying.
 When someone tells me “we do this because that’s they way it’s always been done” well you can imagine what that does to me.
 I immediately go into “well too bad” mode and start doing things the way I want them done.
 Maybe that’s why I have never been able to stand working for someone else!
-So I got kicked out of high school but later (fortunately) earned my GED through online lessons and free practice tests provided by Covcell.com.
+So I got kicked out of high school but later (fortunately) found my way after I had taken a free career quiz at the website MyCareerTools.com.

 A Blog Is Born